devgoeth/simple-uniswap-bsc-sdk/README.md

 });

-// now to create the factory you just do const uniswapPairFactory = await uniswapPair.createFactory();
+// now to create the factory you just do const sushiswapPairFactory = await sushiswapPair.createFactory();

-const transaction = await uniswapPairFactory.generateApproveMaxAllowanceData();
+const transaction = await sushiswapPairFactory.generateApproveMaxAllowanceData();
 console.log(transaction);
 {
   to: '0x111111111117dC0aa78b770fA6A738034120C302',